skius/rm-pdf-tools/README.md

 ### Merge documents

 To merge documents (currently supported are: annotated PDFs and notebooks), rename the documents in such a manner that their alphabetical order corresponds to the desired merge order.
-Then move them all _in a single go_ to the `/pdf-tools/merge/` directory and wait.
+Then move them all to the `/pdf-tools/merge/` directory and wait for them to be synchronized.
+Then rename the `merge/` directory to `merge!/` (add a `!` to the end) and wait for the tool to take over.
 Once the tool finishes, the merged document will appear in `/pdf-tools/processed/` and the original documents will be in `/pdf-tools/original/`.
+Furthermore, the `merge!/` directory should be named `merge/` automatically again.

 You can merge PDFs with PDFs, PDFs with notebooks, and notebooks with notebooks.
 Note that currently the resulting document will be an annotated PDF, with the usual limitations.
 Additionally, the template background of